-As Dean ad interim, Lee is committed to providing a diverse and inclusive learning and working environment, building community, innovating undergraduate education and transforming graduate education, connecting people and ideas for innovation, enhancing financial resources to support our mission, and empowering scholarship, discovery, and invention.
+As Dean of the School of Engineering, Kyongbum Lee is committed to providing a diverse and inclusive learning and working environment, building community, innovating undergraduate education and transforming graduate education, connecting people and ideas for innovation, enhancing financial resources to support our mission, and empowering scholarship, discovery, and invention.

 Shirley Mark directs Tisch College’s community partnerships and serves as the Assistant Dean for Diversity and Equity for Tisch College.
 She works to create resources and opportunities to strengthen and build campus-community partnerships between Tufts University and the local communities of Boston, Medford, and Somerville.
 Prior to Tufts, Shirley worked in philanthropy and has extensive experience with community organizations and public agencies.

 Shirley received a Bachelor of Arts degree from Hampshire College and a Masters in City Planning from the Massachusetts Institute of Technology.

 Ananyaa Mehra is a Environmental Studies major and entrepreneurship minor from Mumbai, India.
 At Tufts, she is involved with the Tufts Energy Group, Campus Sustainability Council, and is on the planning committee for the annual Energy Conference.
 She enjoys studying ecology, marine biology, and herpetology as well as renewable energy.